Sweet Minou Mystery

 “Good morning sugar puff,” called tall and lanky Leo from the upright oven door he let swing closed, and set the timer on the side.

 “Morning pops,” April chimed back.
 Her eyelids were still low, but she knew her way to the coffee more by intuition than sight by now.
 “Hey Tony.”
-April scootched around a round twenty-five-year-old young man with soft hands that were folding her chocolate batons into the pains au chocolat butter-layered dough.
+April scooted around a stout twenty-five-year-old young man with soft hands that were folding her chocolate batons into the pains au chocolat butter-layered dough.
 Tony was exceptionally nimble in his work, and while Leo in his sixty-five years of age and experience was the motor of this pastry mission, Tony was the artist.
 If it looked exquisite, it was likely that Tony had touched it.

 “Good morning April,” said Tony as his hands made the exact smooth movements he’d been making before she’d stepped in, and then wrapped up his work and moved on to checking the sourdough.
 “I started the tart crusts for you first thing, they should be cooling now.”

 April had filled her mug and was carefully sipping the steaming coffee as her eyes started to slowly raise like the loaves.
 She glanced over to the granite tabletop where they let the pastries cool and saw six deep cocoa crusts she could fill with fresh ganache for the day.
 “Thanks Tony, they look perfect,” she smiled at the baker and could see him bloom a little with his pride.
 She would know, she knew the feeling - when the work of your two bare hands, your know-how, and your heart is acknowledged by someone else.
-I’ve been working my life for this moment - no matter how small a crumble it is.

-April looked up at the wall clock and saw 5:30am approaching and felt the caffeine starting her engines.
+April looked up at the wall clock and saw 6am approaching and felt the caffeine starting her engines.
 This was when the math started.
 The calculations, the ingredients to pull and ready, the timing to synchronize.
-There were chocolate centers she’d readied the night before that had to be checked, ganache to mix, hot chocolate to prepare, the tempering machine set, chocolates on racks that were ready to display in the shop, chocolate grinding in the melangeur to appraise… her internal clock suddenly aligned with the the AC/DC filling the room and she rocked into gear.
+There were chocolate centers she’d readied the night before that had to be checked, ganache to mix, hot chocolate to prepare, the tempering machine set, chocolates on racks that were ready to display in the shop, chocolate grinding in the melangeur to appraise… her internal clock suddenly aligned with the the AC/DC filling the room and she rocked into motion.

 As April jotted thoughts and numbers down in her notebook in her chocolate workspace in the connecting room, Leo maneuvered over and gave April a shoulder squeeze, “ready for another day in paradise?”
 Her dad liked to poke at the madness that went into working so hard every day, but she knew deep down this really was his paradise.
-This, plus her mom…plus a Harley (although her mom had made him sell his once they had April), plus, if we’re being honest, maybe a joint (don’t tell Mrs. Sokol).

 “Hey I had a pretty nice breakfast this morning, could you tell me what morsel I popped into my mouth from the top rack over there,” Leo pointed a knotty finger at the speed rack in the corner where the finished chocolates were ready to be set in little papers and hoisted upstairs or packed for ready-made boxes.